yh382/F1-Tenth-Duke/connecting_host.rst

 You can now SSH into your car from your laptop.
 Use :code:`ssh` in the terminal if you're on `macOS or Linux <https://support.rackspace.com/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os/>`_, use `PuTTY <https://www.123-reg.co.uk/support/servers/how-do-i-connect-using-ssh-putty/>`_ if you're on Windows.

 We recommend using `tmux <https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/>`_ while you're ssh-ed into the car.
 Therefore you close the terminal and your code on the car is still running, since the SSH session is only paused.
 You need to install :code:`tmux` on the respective system you are using.

-..
-You can now disconnect the HDMI cable, monitor, keyboard, and mouse from the NVIDIA Jetson NX and still be able to control the NVIDIA Jetson NX remotely from the Pit computer only via the terminal.

-..
-Congratulations on making it through the **System Configuration** section!
-The :ref:`Advanced Setups <doc_software_advance>` is optional and is not needed to finish setting up the vehicle.

-.. .. image:: Images/wireless3.gif
-.. 	:align: center
-.. 	:width: 300px

 **Reference:**